 And this is exactly the sense of exploring complexity, sense-making together, but also design research and design synthesis, because it’s not enough to say: these are the sources where to look for information, these are the experiments, then you have to make sense out of it, are you able to explain it in a concise way, but also showing the value of it towards the purpose that we are having as an organization not because or any arbitrary point of view?

-That is why as a designer you need to be a good communicator, a good thinker, good systems thinker.
-You need to be good at finding the biases that you might be a victim of, the mental traps.
-And this is really hard because you’re a human being.
+That is why, as a designer, you need to be a good communicator, a good thinker, sound systems thinker.
+It would help if you were good at finding the biases you might be a victim of, the mental traps.
+And this is hard because you’re a human being.

 26:48 We can only design meaning together